 About conversion tracking

-Conversion tracking is a free tool that shows you what happens after a customer clicks on your ads – whether they purchased a product, signed up for your newsletter, called your business or downloaded your app.
-When a customer completes an action that you've defined as valuable, these customer actions are called conversions.
+Conversion tracking is a free tool that shows you what happens after a customer has clicked your ad – whether they purchased a product, signed up for your newsletter, phoned your business or downloaded your app.
+When a customer has completed an action that you've defined as valuable, these customer actions are called conversions.